 Excerpt from Healed: A Memoir About a Near-death Experience and a Life Informed by the Other Side

 No one, except possibly the most committed atheist, could have been more surprised than me at the onset of my near-death experience.
-The first moments outside my body felt exciting and electrifying, and my spirit danced a bit of jig realizing that there is more to existence than the physical.
+The first moments outside my body felt exciting and electrifying, and my spirit danced a bit of a jig realizing that there is more to existence than the physical.
 I felt like a child again, happy to see what came next and glad that my spirit body retained the essence of who I am; though obviously I was a little concerned about the physical body on the table.

 Soft rock music played on the radio, and my back had a long, bloody incision.
 Surgery appeared more brutal and gory than I had imagined, especially from that vantage point.
 My vision outside my body was 360-degrees, so I perceived the operating room differently than if I had been physically standing beside my body.
 I could see above the doctors and the entire operating room all at once without blinking or relying on eyes.
 There, in that space with the doctors, nurses, surgical technicians and others, I felt incredible joy and awe as I realized all does not die with the body.